Pod Sandboxing with Azure Kubernetes Service (AKS)

 The following example resembles output from the pod sandbox kernel:

-3. Start a shell session to the container of the trusted pod to verify the kernel output:
+3. Start a shell session to the container from normal-pod to verify the kernel output:

 To see the kernel version run the following command: